This article will help you to better understand the ins and outs of when you decide to Purchase a Business.

 - In Debt.

 - Facing Divorce over a business mistake.

-Two years ago, he put his family’s savings into an LLC formed on one of those online ‘form your company and save money’ websites, and bought a retail company to fulfill the husband’s life long dreams of self-employment through owning a business – all without ever contacting a Business Attorney for guidance or advice.
+Two years ago, he put his family’s savings into an LLC formed on one of those online ‘form your company and save money’ websites, and bought a retail company to fulfill the husband’s life long dreams of self-employment through owning a business – all without ever contacting a Corporate Law Attorney for guidance or advice.

 What could go wrong?

 This man contacted a business broker and a few months later purchased a retail store selling the latest fad in sugary foods.

 Almost immediately, the business was in trouble.
 The first month’s revenue was less than half of what he expected based on the financials the Seller provided during “due diligence” review.

 He never asked a Corporate Law Attorney to examine the business and financial documents provided by the Seller or even review the purchase agreement.